Honda Inspire: Fourth generation (UC1; 2003)

 Styling would be consistent between the Inspire and Accord it was based upon.
 Notable differences would include standard fog lights on all trims, a redesigned grill, and a new light on the trunk lid.
 The headlights are different as well featuring High-intensity discharge lamp bulbs for the low beams.
 A new styling was introduced November 4, 2005, changing both the front grille and rear tail lights, in which LED lighting would be implemented.

 This was the first vehicle to showcase Honda's Variable Cylinder Management (VCM) technology.
 Another technology introduced on the Inspire was Honda's Collision Mitigation Brake System (CMBS, originally introduced as CMS).
-Honda also made available its Intelligent Highway Cruise Control (IHCC), "C-MOS", which utilized a front-mounted camera to assist in unwanted lane drifting.
+Honda also made available its Intelligent Highway Cruise Control (IHCC), "C-MOS", which utilized a front-mounted camera to assist in unwanted lane drifting.Honda Intelligent Driver Support(HIDS).
 An Internet-based navigation service called Internavi is available for drivers in Japan.
+A notable change would be the change to Electric power-steering (EPS).
+This was in effort to reduce power demands on the engine, thereby improving fuel economy.

-Fifth generation series CP3 (2007–2012)
+Fifth generation (CP3; 2007)

 The fifth generation Honda Inspire was released on December 21, 2007 in Japan.
 Like the fourth generation Inspire, the fifth generation would be based on the North American eighth generation Honda Accord.
 Unlike the North American car it was based upon, and like its predecessor, the fifth generation Inspire would only be available as a sedan with a V6.
 It would use a similar 5-speed automatic transmission, but power would be increased by switching to the 3.5 L J35Z2 i-VTEC VCM V6 (marked as J35A-80).